 Will Palmer arrived on the Hilltop in September 2016 as an assistant coach with the Georgetown track & field / cross country program.
-Bringing more than five years of experience in the track & field coaching world, Palmer rounds out a talented staff as he will assist in all facets with the middle distance and distance athletes as well as program-wide recruiting efforts.
+Bringing more than five years of experience in the track & field coaching world, Palmer rounds out a talented staff as he assists in all facets with the middle distance and distance athletes as well as program-wide recruiting efforts.

 While working with the Hilltoppers, Palmer performed a number of duties, including: event coach for women's cross country, event coach for men's and women's middle distance and distance, domestic and international recruiting for middle distance and distance as well as team travel.
 He also oversaw the academic performance of the distance and field event athletes and performed administrative tasks as WKU hosted the 2015 C-USA Cross Country Championships.

 Prior to his time at Western Kentucky, Palmer spent two years as an assistant track & field / cross country coach at Iowa State University, working under Director of Track & Field / Cross Country Martin Smith and alongside Head Women's Cross Country Coach Andrea Grove-McDonough.
 During those two seasons (2013-15), the Cyclones captured a pair of Big 12 women's cross country team championships, extending their streak to five years.
 Iowa State turned in a runner-up performance at the 2014 NCAA Women's Cross Country Championships, tying its best finish in program history.
 On the track, Palmer coached two women to four school-record performances in the 3,000-meter steeplechase during the outdoor season.